Lesson 5

 Note

-केfamily postpositions combine with the pronouns in
+how these केfamily postpositions combine with the pronouns in

-their oblique forms
+their oblique forms:

 Regular Forms (visible